The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Running Example of

-\mypar{Protocol model} \figref{sample-model} excerpts the abstract protocol model as a multiset rewriting system in \tamarin (\cf \secref{protocol-model-verification}) with two protocol roles, Alice and Bob, each starting off with a pre-shared key~\codetamarin{psk}.
-Both roles can send and receive unboundedly-many packets, each of which are the composition of a message plus the appropriate MAC\@.
-To make zero assumptions about the messages themselves, we treat them as being adversarially-controlled, \ie the sending role obtains a message from the attacker-controlled network via an \codetamarin{In}~fact, as shown on \lineref{alice-in-fact}.
+\mypar{Protocol model} \figref{sample-model} excerpts our abstract protocol model as a multiset rewriting system in \tamarin (\cf \secref{diodon-protocol-model-verification}) with two~protocol roles, Alice and Bob, each starting off with a pre-shared key~\codetamarin{psk}.
+Both roles can send and receive unboundedly many packets, each of which are the composition of a message plus the appropriate \ac{MAC}\@.
+To make zero assumptions about the messages themselves, we treat them as being attacker-controlled, \ie the sending role obtains a message from the attacker-controlled network via an \codetamarin{In}~fact, as shown on \lineref{alice-in-fact}.
 For this protocol model, we prove that all received messages were previously sent by either Alice or Bob, unless the attacker obtains the pre-shared key, which \tamarin proves automatically.

-In order to prove that our program is actually a refinement of this model and, thus, inherits all proven properties, we combine auto-active verification and static analyses to obtain provably-sound guarantees.
+In order to prove that our program is actually a refinement of this model and, thus, inherits all proven properties, \approach combines auto-active verification and static analyses to obtain provably-sound guarantees.

-\mypar{Verification} Our goal is to ensure that the composition of the \app and \core refines the abstract \tamarin model, \ie the program's I/O behavior is contained in the model's I/O behavior.
-This refinement implies that any trace-based safety property proven in \tamarin also holds for the program because the program performs the same or fewer I/O operations than the protocol model.
-We split the refinement proof into three~steps: We prove that (1)~non-protocol I/O is independent from protocol secrets, (2)~all remaining I/O refines a protocol role, and (3)~the proof steps soundly compose.
+\mypar{Verification} \looseness=-1 Our goal is to ensure that the composition of the \app and \core refines the abstract \tamarin model, \ie the program's I/O behavior is contained in the model's I/O behavior.
+This refinement implies that any trace-based safety property proven in \tamarin also holds for the program because the program performs the same or fewer I/O operations than the protocol model. \approach splits the refinement proof into three~steps: We prove that (1)~non-protocol I/O is independent of protocol secrets, (2)~all remaining I/O refines a protocol role, and (3)~the proof steps soundly compose.

 First, we manually identify protocol-relevant calls to I/O operations within the \core.
 In our example, these are the \code{sendToNetwork} call and the corresponding network receive operation.
 We then perform an automatic taint analysis on the entire codebase to prove \ioindependence for all other calls to I/O operations (in our example, the calls to \code{Printf}), \ie we check that they do not use tainted data.
 Uncommenting \lineref{log-struct} in \figref{sample-app} would result in printing all struct fields of variable~\code{c} including the pre-shared key~\code{psk}, which is the only secret. \ioindependence would correctly fail for this modified program, resulting in an error message indicating the flow of secret data to the print statement.
 In general, we treat data as a secret (\ie tainted) if the protocol model's attacker might not know this data.
 Checking \ioindependence ensures that we do not miss any protocol-relevant I/O operations and that the chosen \core is sufficiently large.